Logo

 Selected as one of 250 Regional Finalists out of 107,000+ applicants (top 0.23% nationwide), advancing from 1,238 Semifinalists.
 Recognized for demonstrated academic excellence, leadership, and sustained commitment to making a positive difference in one's school and community.

-• Distinguished Young Woman of Palm Beach County (Oct 2025)
+• Distinguished Young Woman of Palm Beach County, Distinguished Young Women (Oct 2025)

 Chosen to represent Palm Beach County in the nation's oldest and largest scholarship program for high school girls.
 Competed in scholastics, interview, talent, fitness, and self-expression.